The Average Bathroom Remodel Cost

 Step 4: Inspection #1

 Like the permit, your general contractor should handle the city inspections for you.
 The inspector will come in to evaluate the space, electrical, waterproofing, safety and plumbing.
+There are typically various inspections that happen along the way, including electrical, plumbing and a final inspection.

 Step 5: Drywall